-Is it possible that use of drugs or alcohol is responsible for strange, withdrawn or aggressive behaviour in the young person you care about?
-Concerned family members and others often believe that drug use is causing the problem.
+Concerned family members and others often believe that drug use is causing the erratic or withdrawn behaviour.
 Sometimes this may be true.
 Drug and substance abuse among young people is common.
 Many use drugs with friends for recreation.
-Some, however, use them as a way of dealing with the distressing symptoms of depression or other disorder.
-To confuse matters, drugs may add to feelings of depression or anxiety, and even produce symptoms similar to those of a mental illness.
+Some, however, use them as a way of dealing with the distressing symptoms of mental illness.

 Try to talk to the young person about it when they seem willing to open up.
 It is important to find out if the drug use points to a serious problem, and this is not easy to assess.
 Remember, if you are concerned, talk to a doctor about getting specialised help.

-Feelings of worthlessness experienced by a depressed or anxious person can sometimes affect how they view their bodies.
+Feelings of worthlessness experienced by a mentally ill person can sometimes affect how they view their bodies.
 This may lead to a change in eating habits, such as extreme dieting, bingeing and purging.
-Such behaviour can result in an eating disorder such as Anorexia or Bulimia.
+Such behaviour can result in an eating disorder such as Anorexia nervosa or Bulimia.
 Eating disorders are more common among girls, but boys can also be affected.

 Depression can often lead to feelings of great despair and distress.
 These feelings can be so profound that they lead to thoughts of suicide.
 This does not necessarily mean that the person will act on these thoughts – it is important, however, that any talk of suicide is taken very seriously, and help should be sought immediately.

 It is especially important to seek help if the young person:

 - talks about about feeling worthless or hopeless, and has very low self-esteem

 - is experiencing regular panic attacks